Hablitzia: Culinary

-In addition to the leaves, the young shoots, tender vine tips, and emerging inflorescence can be used as a vegetable, again raw or cooked.
-The shoots can be picked as they start into active growth, but are particularly good when harvested from the crown while still dormant/semi-dormant, as at this stage the undeveloped leaves are still tightly packed and folded upwards, so that they press close against the stem, adding up to a slightly more substantial vegetable, a bit like Asparagus.
-What's more, early in the season they are often the most remarkable magenta color.
-They can also be blanched a few weeks prior to harvesting, which may make them a little sweeter, but this is not by any means necessary to enjoy them, as whenever you pick them, they are delicious, even simply sauteed in butter, and dressed with a little lemon juice and salt and/or black pepper.

-It is unknown if the seeds and roots are edible.
+In addition to the leaves, the young shoots, tender vine tips, and emerging flowers can be used as a vegetable raw or cooked.
+The shoots can be picked as they start into active growth, but are best harvested while still dormant/semi-dormant, as at this stage the undeveloped leaves are still tightly packed, similarly to Asparagus.
+They can also be blanched a few weeks prior to harvesting, which may make them a little sweeter.
+However, it is unknown if the seeds or roots are edible.

 Nutritional information

-Until fairly recently there hasn't been much nutritional information available for Hablitzia.
-However, some work has been carried out at the University of Helsinki, Finland by Leena Nurmi, and in 2016 she shared some of the findings of her Master's Thesis, titled Köynnöspinaatti, written on Hablitzia, to the Friends of Hablitzia Facebook group.
-On analysis Hablitzia leaves were shown to contain high amounts of carotenoids, folates, calcium, magnesium, phosphorus and zinc.
-Its levels of several common limiting factors – oxalic acid, nitrate, cadmium and lead – were also found to be within permissible thresholds.
-Leena's study also looked at how Hablitzia's values compare to those of New Zealand Spinach (Tetragonia tetragonioides).
-Her findings were that, on a fresh weight basis, Caucasian spinach measured higher for carotenoids, folate, tocopherols, alpha-linolenic acid (an Omega-3 fatty acid), protein, sucrose and all other mineral and trace elements, except for manganese.
+Until fairly recently there has not been nutritional information available for Hablitzia.
+However, some work has been carried out at the University of Helsinki, Finland by Leena Nurmi.
+On analysis, Hablitzia leaves were shown to contain high amounts of carotenoids, folates, calcium, magnesium, phosphorus and zinc.
+Its levels of oxalic acid, nitrate, cadmium and lead were found to be within permissible thresholds.

 Other information is summarized by Hegnauer (1964), who reports the presence of the flavonoids Quercetin and Kaempferol, and the polyphenols, Caffeic acid, p-Coumaric acid and Ferulic acid in Hablitzia leaves (p.
 413).
 They also report that the whole plant contains 1% (by dry weight) of the methylamine Betain, (citing Stanek and Domin (1909/1910) on p.
 417).

-Another noteworthy feature of Hablitzia is that, like beetroot, and other members of the Chenopodiaceae, it produces betacyanins, a class of compounds structurally related to alkaloids, rather than the more widely distributed anthocyanins – any red colouration seen in the stems and leaves is, therefore, due to these.
+Another noteworthy feature of Hablitzia is that it produces betacyanins, a class of compounds structurally related to alkaloids.
+Any red colouration seen in the stems and leaves is due to this.

-Ornamental

-Hablitzia is a beautiful, ornamental climbing vine with abundant, small white flowers and nicely shaped leaves.